Kokke3000/LarpNet/README.md

 The project is deployed on an Apache2 web-server and a MySQL database running on local network.
 The project can be changed as needed for deployment on other platforms.

+Yes, i know the MySQL password and database info are in the files, i know that is not best practice but because the project is designed to never run on a publically accessible server, this isn't an issue.

 ## Collaborators / Their duties
 - Myself: PHP, Javascript, HTML, Server handling
 - SupahMonke: CSS, HTML